 About 80 percent of people who seek treatment for Eagle syndrome get relief, regardless of the treatment they receive.

 For people who undergo surgery, the outlook may be even better.
-According to one study, around 95 percent of people receiving endoscopic surgery for Eagle syndrome said that their symptoms were either wholly or partially relieved.
+According to one

 For people who choose not to undergo surgery or for whom surgery does not work, Eagle syndrome may be a chronic condition.
 With medical management, symptoms can improve but are unlikely to disappear completely.